pylhc/pylhc.github.io/docs/packages/omc3/about.md

 python -m pip install omc3
 ```

-Additionally, some features require access to the CERN GPN and require CERN-specific dependencies.
+Additionally, some features require access to the CERN Technical Network and require CERN-specific dependencies.
-Those are installable from the CERN `Acc-Py` index through the `cern` extra.
-One can install from the CERN network or by providing the `index-url`:
+Those are installable from the CERN `Acc-Py` index through the `cern` extra, and can be installed from the CERN network or by providing the `index-url`:
 ```bash
 python -m pip install --index-url http://acc-py-repo.cern.ch:8081/repository/vr-py-releases/simple --trusted-host acc-py-repo.cern.ch "omc3[cern]"
 ```